MIPS Floating Point Architecture using PCSPIM

 li $v0, 6 # Place 6 in $v0

-c.lt.s $f2, $f0 # if ($f2 < $f0) set bit comp to 1, else set it to 0
+c.lt.s $f2, $f0 # If ($f2 < $f0), set the comparison bit to 1, else set it to 0

-bc1t Input_Loop # if (comp == 1) go to Input_Loop (No need to update MIN)
+bc1t Input_Loop # If (comp == 1), go to Input_Loop (No need to update MIN)

-add.s $f2, $f0, $f3 # else move new MIN from $f0 to $f2
+add.s $f2, $f0, $f3 # Else, move the new MIN from $f0 to $f2

 j Input_Loop # Jump to Input_Loop